AdamLearns/JumpRoyale/README.md

 -   C# `ms-dotnettools.csharp`
 -   Additionally, *C# Dev Kit* `ms-dotnettools.csdevkit` is recommended for extra editor features: Testing, automatic Package Management and Project/Solution Explorer, but it is recommended to uninstall `IntelliCode for C# Dev Kit` from this pack, it only gets in the way
+-   Repository will recommend installing CSharpier `csharpier.csharpier-vscode` extension, we recommend installing this extension as a default formatter, because `ms-dotnettools.csharp` only provides fixes for whitespaces and CSharpier can actually handle line breaks in a way that it makes sense.
+Don't install it global tool (updates will cause conflicts and the extension will not know which version to use).

 ### Adding a new command